vinayvis821/TicTacToe/README.md

 ## How to play:
 - Clone repo to your computer
 - Open command line or terminal and change directory to repo
-- Enter the line "java -jar TicTacToe.java"
+- Enter the line "java -jar TicTacToe.jar"
 - Play the game!

 ## How to play tic-tac-toe